TathergangBrathering/Alphabetazation/draft/mrs-fine.md

 Then one night at a bar
 Not sure how we got this far
 You turn my joke on me
-I look into your eyes and see
+I look into your eyes and see love
-L O V E
+L-O-V-E

 F G C Am|G F G C
 Hey Miss Fine